-In assessing whether contractual cash flows are solely payments of principal and interest, ‘principal' is defined as the fair value of the financial asset on initial recognition.
-‘Interest' is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time for other basic lending risks and costs as well as profit margin.
+In assessing whether contractual cash flows are solely payments of principal and interest, 'principal' is defined as the fair value of the financial asset on initial recognition.
+'Interest' is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time for other basic lending risks and costs as well as profit margin.
 In assessing whether the contractual cash flows are solely payments of principal and interest, the Group considers the contractual terms of the instrument.
 This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of the contractual cash flows such that it would not meet this condition.
-In making this assessment, the Group considers: contingent events that would change the amount or timing of the cash flows; terms that may adjust the contractual coupon rate, including variable rate features; prepayment and extension features; and terms that limit the Groups claim to cash flows from specified assets.
+In making this assessment, the Group considers: contingent events that would change the amount or timing of the cash flows; terms that may adjust the contractual coupon rate, including variable rate features; prepayment and extension features; and terms that limit the Group's claim to cash flows from specified assets.

 Debt investments are measured at fair value through other comprehensive income if the financial asset is held in order to collect contractual cash flows and to be sold, and the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-Debt Investments are subsequently measured at fair value.
+Debt investments are subsequently measured at fair value.
 Interest income, foreign exchange gains and losses and impairment is recognised in profit or loss.
 Other net gains and losses are recognised in other comprehensive income.
 On derecognition, gains and losses accumulated in other comprehensive income are reclassified to profit or loss.

 Equity investments are measured at fair value through other comprehensive income if the Group irrevocably elects to present subsequent changes in the investments' fair value in other comprehensive income.
-Dividends are recognised as income in profit or loss unless the dividend represent a recovery of part of the cost of the investment.
+Dividends are recognised as income in profit or loss unless the dividend represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognised in other comprehensive income.
 On derecognition, gains and losses accumulated in other comprehensive income are not recycled through profit or loss.

 A financial asset is measured at fair value through profit or loss unless it is measured at amortised cost or at fair value through other comprehensive income.
-In certain instances where the business model is not to collect contractual cash flows, nor to sell the asset and in these cases the financial asset is held at fair value through profit and loss.
+In certain instances where the business model is not to collect contractual cash flows, nor to sell the asset, the financial asset is held at fair value through profit or loss.
 These financial assets are subsequently measured at fair value and net gains and losses, including any interest or dividend income, are recognised in profit or loss.
 The Group may at initial recognition irrevocably designate a financial asset, that otherwise meets the requirements to be measured at amortised cost or at fair value through other comprehensive income as measured at fair value through profit or loss if doing so significantly reduces an accounting mismatch that would otherwise arise.
 Financial assets that are held at fair value through profit or loss comprise of derivative financial instruments.

 Financial liabilities are classified into the following categories:

-A financial liability is classified as fair value through profit or loss if it is held for trading, is a derivative financial instrument or is designated as such on initial recognition.
-Realised and unrealised gains and losses arising from changes in the fair value of financial liabilities classified as at fair value through profit or loss are included in the profit or loss in the period in which they arise.
+A financial liability is classified at fair value through profit or loss if it is held for trading, is a derivative financial instrument or is designated as such on initial recognition.
+Realised and unrealised gains and losses arising from changes in the fair value of financial liabilities classified as at fair value through profit or loss are included in profit or loss in the period in which they arise.

 Financial assets are derecognised when the Group realises the rights to the benefits specified in the contract, the rights expire, or the Group surrenders or otherwise loses control of the contractual rights that comprise the financial asset.
 On derecognition, the difference between the carrying amount of the financial asset and proceeds receivable and any prior adjustment to reflect fair value that had been reported in equity are recognised in profit or loss.